-The Editor's Choice Leatt Airflex Pro deliver a quality fit and solid comfort levels despite having more protective bulk compared to the Fox Racing Enduro Knee Sleeve and Six Six One Recon.
-These pads were clearly well designed and well executed.
-The pads stay in place, and they are pleasant on small-mid sized rides.
-The 7Protection Project Knee have a well-sorted fit.
+The Editors' Choice Airflex Pro deliver a quality fit and solid comfort levels despite having more protective bulk compared to the Enduro Knee Sleeve and Recon.
+These pads are clearly well designed and well-executed.
+The pads stay in place, and they are pleasant on small-to-mid-sized rides.
+The 7 Protection Project Knee are another option with a well-sorted fit.
 Given the obvious heft of these award-winning pads, they are toasty.
 That said, they still maintain a very comfortable and cozy feel.

 Pedal-friendliness is another critical metric.
 A knee pad can have all of the protection in the world, but if they are not pedal-friendly, they are rendered relatively useless.
-Of course, this metric is all relative and making an educated purchase decision hinges on the most sensible combination of protection and pedal-friendliness that suits your riding style.
+Of course, this metric is all relative, and making an educated purchase decision hinges on the most sensible combination of protection and pedal-friendliness that suits your riding style.

-To determine the scores for pedal-friendliness, we simply pedaled, a lot.
+To determine the scores for pedal-friendliness, we simply pedaled — a lot.
 We wore all of these pads on multiple long climbs, short sprints, and casual meanders.
 While it is immediately apparent which knee pads are the most pedal-friendly, it is essential to put in the time on longer rides to see if any subtleties emerge two hours in.

-The Editor's Choice Leatt Airflex Pro pads deliver the absolute best blend of pedal-friendliness and protection.
-They can't match the breezy pedaling feel of the flimsy, lightweight, knee pads, but they deliver far better protection.
+The Editors' Choice Airflex Pro pads deliver the absolute best blend of pedal-friendliness and protection.
+They can't match the breezy pedaling feel of the flimsy, lightweight pads, but they deliver far better protection.
 They pedal fine, but wouldn't be our top choice for rides over 2.5-hours long.
-The 7Protection Project Knee pads are all about descending, and that's why they earned our Top Pick for Aggressive Riding.
+The 7 Protection Project Knee pads are all about descending, and that's why they earned our Top Pick for Aggressive Riding.
 Pedal-friendliness is not their strong suit.
-That said, they climb just fine, especially for the crowd who doesn't care for climbing in large doses.
+That said, they still climb just fine, especially for the crowd who doesn't care for climbing in large doses.

 Ventilation and Breathability

 While knee pads are a significantly smaller purchase compared to a bicycle or a wheelset, they still require you to drop some of your hard-earned cash.
 Nobody wants to spend money on a pair of knee pads that are going to be torn to shreds after one crash or start to have threads unravel within a month or two of ownership.
-Durability is only worth 10% of the final score, yet we feel it is an important metric worth considering.
+Durability is only worth 10% of our final score, yet we feel it is an important metric worth considering.

-Construction quality is a crucial consideration with regards to durability.
-The 7Protection Project Knee pads are built to last.
-They use a burly, knit, construction with a heavy-duty material that will resist cutting and tearing far better than any other pad in the test.
-Also, the hard, plastic, armor plate on the knee cap allows these pads to survive crashes more effectively than pads with fabric-covered knee pads.
+Construction quality is a crucial consideration with regard to durability.
+The 7 Protection Project Knee pads are built to last.
+They use a burly, knit construction with a heavy-duty material that will resist cutting and tearing far better than most any other pad in our test.
+Again, the hard, plastic, armor plate on the knee cap allows these pads to survive crashes more effectively than pads with fabric-covered knee pads.

 — Pat Donahue